-Tema International School will be following the philosophy and practice of the International Baccalaureate Primary Years Programme (PYP).
-We are currently a candidate school working towards implementing the programme and we are in direct consultation with the International Baccalaureate to ensure that all require-ments are in place.
+Tema International School follows the philosophy and practice of the International Baccalaureate Primary Years Programme (PYP).
+We are currently an authorized IB PYP World School implementing the programme and we are in direct consultation with the International Baccalaureate to ensure that all requirements are in place.

-As a prospective IB PYP school, having a PYP Coordinator with the qualifications of an IB Consultant, we plan to provide high quality education for all children from diverse cultures and language backgrounds, offering learning with a focus on both local and global issues.
+As an authorized IB PYP school, having a PYP Coordinator with the qualifications of an IB Consultant, we provide high quality education for all children from diverse cultures and language backgrounds, offering learning with a focus on both local and global issues.
 The IB PYP is both a developmentally and age appropriate curriculum that draws on best practices internationally to deliver stimulating, inquiry-based learning.
 The programme focuses on the development of the whole child: academic, social, physical, emotional and cultural.
 The aim is to support children in their journey towards successful learners in the context of the 21st century.
 We aspire to develop into adulthood, individuals who are able to work successfully in a rapidly changing world, having the determination, flexibility and character to succeed in their lives and in situations yet unknown.